-A content marketing strategy is a roadmap that not only tells you what you’re going to create, but how you’re going to create it, distribute it, and ultimately use it to attract, retain, and convert readers and viewers into customers.
+A content marketing strategy is a roadmap that not only tells you what content pieces you’re going to create, but how you’re going to create them, promote them—and ultimately use your content to attract, retain and convert more readers and viewers into customers for your business.

 It’s a big task, but one that you shouldn’t be afraid to tackle.

 Each part of your content marketing strategy has its own unique nuances and details that you won’t want to miss.
-So, let’s look at each part of the process, see what our Skillshare experts have to say, and I'll be adding my own expertise along the way.
+So, let’s look at each part of the process and I’ll be adding my own expertise along the way.

-10 Steps to Build a Content Marketing Strategy (and Execute) in 2019
+How to Build a Content Marketing Strategy in 10 Easy Steps

 Before you look at what you’re going to create, you need to answer why you’re making it.

 Every content marketing strategy starts with the goal.
 How are you going to measure the success of your campaign?
 Is it with traffic?
 New subscribers?
 App downloads?
 Conversions?
 Social shares and engagement?
 Video views?
 Podcast downloads?
 Sales?